Want to learn new ways to make extra money?

 Swell is a good option for investors that want to add a component of socially-responsible investing to their portfolio while getting a say in which global initiative they want their dollars focused on.

 Ideal users of Swell have a long-term investment horizon and are comfortable with risks.
 Since small-cap growth stocks are inherently volatile, swings in Swell portfolios are going to be drastic through market cycles.

 I would also recommend choosing to place IRA funds at Swell over taxable funds because the tax-drag could be significant.

 Swell Investing Review Summary

-With a focus on small-cap stocks, tax-inefficient strategy, and higher fees, I wouldn’t recommend Swell as your core investment method.
+To conclude this Swell investing review: With a focus on small-cap stocks, tax-inefficient strategy, and higher fees, I wouldn’t recommend Swell as your core investment method.
 However, if you’re focused on socially responsible investing as a standalone part of your overall investment strategy, Swell is a solid choice.

 Like this article?
 Pin it!